 In April 2013 the EU decided to allow the supply of certain equipment to Syrian opposition forces.
 It was decided that EU member states may authorize the supply of non-lethal equipment which might be used for internal repression and technical assistance and financing related to non-lethal military equipment to the Syrian National Coalition for Opposition and Revolutionary forces when intended for the protection of civilians.

 From June 2013 most parts of the EU arms embargo on Syria were lifted after a decision late May to continue export and import restrictions related to Syria with the exception of arms and material and certain equipment which might be used for internal repression.
 The EU decided to create a list of items which might be used for internal repression the transfer of which from or via the EU to Syria would remain prohibited.
 The supply of equipment and software for use in monitoring of communications by the Syrian regime remained prohibited and so was the import of weapons and other military equipment from Syria.
 The EU council stressed the commitment by EU states to base their decisions on exports of arms to Syria on the the EU Common Position defining common rules governing the control of exports of military technology and equipment.
 Council Decision 2013/255/CFSP 31 May 2013.

 No further conditions were put on the supply of arms to Syria.
 However, a preceding Council declaration noted the commitment by EU states that weapons supplied to Syria would be for the Syrian National Coalition for Opposition and Revolutionary Forces and intended for the protection of civilians and that member states would not immediately start with the such supplies.
 The Council announced that it would review its position before 1 August 2013.
-(Council declaration 27 May 2013) However, there is no public record of whether such a review took place or what its outcome was.
+(Council declaration 27 May 2013) However, this review did not happen.